-Last month, Spigner took home US $12,000 (in a country where you don’t pay income tax).
+It's not uncommon for Spigner to take home USD 12,000 (in a country where you don't pay income tax).

 He has 70 + of his own clients, who pay between $199 and $400 a month depending on how much personal training they do on top of group classes.
 He also runs a corrective movement program that earns him 55 percent and a barbell club.

-Currently, he works 27-35 on-floor hours a week, but intends to cut this back as he just became a father and wants to spend more timwe at home.
-This is possible, as his Corrective Movement program is largely based on individual program design (with periodic check-ins), so his plan is to build this program up and then hand off some of his existing hybrid clients to another coach, which will free him up to work from home and be at the gym less.
+Currently, he works 27-35 on-floor hours a week but intends to cut this back as he just became a father and wants to spend more time at home.
+This is possible, as his Corrective Movement program is primarily based on individual program design (with periodic check-ins), so he plans to build this program up and then hand off some of his existing hybrid clients to another coach, which will free him up to work from home and be at the gym less.